 - We love the breakfast buffet at Enchanted Garden.
 A buffet is also available in Cabanas.
 I would forego the sit down breakfast in Royal Palace.

-- Honey and I did the 3-bottle wine package this time since we didn’t do a special meal.
+- On two of our trips we have done the 3-bottle wine package at dinner.
 It was great and lasted us the four nights.
 They move it with you each night.
 While you can bring your own alcohol on board, there is a corkage fee if you want to drink it in the dining room.

 - From 2012: Our favorite experience of all was the Champagne Brunch at Remy.
 There were only 8 people dining and it was just gorgeous and luxurious and delicious :-) We sipped on bubbly while noshing on scrumptious eats with nothing but blue waters all around.
 This was a huge splurge and the most expensive meal I’d ever had.
 But worth it… so worth it!